MediaComem/comem-archidep/subjects/unix-networking/README.md

 #### Making an HTTP request with a browser

-Assuming that your server has the public IP address `4.5.6.7`, visit `http://4.5.6.7:3000` in your browser.
+Assuming that your server has the public IP address `K.L.M.N`, visit `http://K.L.M.N:3000` in your browser.

-Your browser will make an HTTP request to the computer at IP address `4.5.6.7` on port `3000`.
+Your browser will make an HTTP request to the computer at IP address `K.L.M.N` on port `3000`.
 You should see the request in the terminal where netcat is running:

 ```